Author: Justin Rigling, Rigado CTO

-As a result, in this article I’ll walk through two common IoT gateway prototyping approaches: Raspberry Pi and commercial-grade production gateways.
-Both with the common goal of scalable, cost-effective mass production in mind.
+To help answer this important question, I’ll walk through two common IoT gateway prototyping approaches: Raspberry Pi and commercial-grade production gateways.
+Keeping in mind for both the common goal of scalable and cost-effective mass production.

-You may need to spend additional time once the OS is up and running determining add-ons required to make the Pi into a full featured IoT gateway.
+You may need to spend additional time once the OS is up and running determining connectivity add-ons required to make the Pi into a fully capable gateway device.

 Raspberry Pi has a great online community.
 It is very active and many of the common pitfalls of setting the device up as an IoT gateway have already been experienced and overcome by other users.
 This being true, you will still need to do all the investigation and educate yourself very thoroughly to be successful.
 In the end you will need to be your own best support for the product throughout prototyping and even through its complete life cycle as your implementation will be unique to you.
 Further, if you get beyond prototyping and plan to deploy in a Commercial IoT application at scale you will need to build out your own 24/7 support system.